mastering-genkit/mastering-genkit-go/src/chapters/01-introduction-genkit-go.md

-# New Choices in AI Development - Introduction to Genkit for Go Developers
+# Introduction

 ![](../images/cover.jpg)

 ## About this book

+Hey!
+We want to welcome you to the book **Mastering Genkit: Go Edition**.
+Thanks for picking it up!
+We hope you find it useful and enjoyable.

 ### Authors